Why is this medication prescribed?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store the tablets at room temperature and away from excess heat and moisture (not in the bathroom).
-Keep liquid medicine in the refrigerator, tightly closed, and dispose of any unused medication after 14 days.
-Do not freeze.
-The liquid may be stored for 7 days at room temperature.
+Keep the oral solution in the refrigerator, tightly closed, and dispose of any unused medication after 14 days.
+Do not freeze it.

 In case of emergency/overdose